chris-king1/resume/docs/recommendations.md

 time spent with him.
 I learned a lot from him personally and professionally.

 ## <a href="https://www.linkedin.com/in/alifiya-kantawala-767891b" target="_blank">Alifiya Kantawala</a> \(May 3, 2023)
-*Sr. Manager - Information Developer at Capgemini*
+*Sr. Manager and Information Developer at Capgemini*

 Chris is an extremely talented, detail oriented, and versatile technical writer.
 We have worked together on a project for more than two years.
 He is patient with the changes required and does not mind going beyond his job responsibilities as